People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 When blastomycosis spreads from the lungs, it can affect many areas of the body, but the most common sites are the following:

 Skin infection begins as very small, raised bumps (papules), which may contain pus.
 Raised, warty patches then develop, surrounded by tiny, painless collections of pus (abscesses).

 Tissues over infected bones may become swollen, warm, and painful.

 In men, the coiled tube on top of a testis (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.

 Fungi can spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
 Abscesses may develop in the brain.
 This infection can cause headache and confusion.

 A doctor diagnoses blastomycosis by sending a sample of sputum or infected tissue to a laboratory to be examined under a microscope and cultured.
 A chest x-ray is taken to check for signs of infection in the lungs.

-Blastomycosis may be treated with amphotericin B, given intravenously, or itraconazole or voriconazole, given by mouth.
-With treatment, people begin to feel better fairly quickly, but the drug must be continued for months.
-Without treatment, blastomycosis slowly worsens and leads to death.
+With treatment, people begin to feel better fairly quickly, but the drug must be continued for 6 to 12 months.
+Without treatment, blastomycosis slowly worsens and, rarely, leads to death.